-Develops a customer analysis component for a new venture business plan and analyze the product/service component.
-Focuses on customer analysis component including target customers and customer profiles.
+Develops a customer analysis component for a new venture business plan and analyzes the product/service component.
+Focuses on the customer analysis component including target customers and customer profiles.
 Customer wants and needs will be listed and compared with the product/service component.
+Notes: Course content and instruction is individualized to address the specific enterprise and business structure owned and/or operated by the ABM student.
+Assessment of this course will be based on the student project selected from the approved project list found in the State ABM Master Packer.
+(ABM courses are subject to CCCS statewide policy as stated in the master packet regarding credit hours, contact hours, competencies, certificates, and required documentation).
+Contact State Program Director for Agriculture.